chbrooks/CS662Assignment3/assignment2/code/README.md

 Extend your goal test to take as input a list of constraints and then apply all of these constraints to a path.

 (10%) Last, implement _forward checking_ as a supplement to your goal test.
-This is a function that should take as input a partial solution (i.e. a Path) and determine whether there exists any combination of unassigned vertices that could make this path a goal state. (in other words, does this partial solution violate the constraints?)
+This is a function that should take as input a partial solution (i.e. a Path) and a list of constraints and determine whether there exists any combination of unassigned vertices that could make this path a goal state. (in other words, does this partial solution violate the constraints?)

 (10%) Compare the performance (in terms of the number of states expanded) of DFS when forward checking is used to the performance without.
-Prepare a short report that describes the performance of BFS, DFS, A*, and A* with forward checking on at least five progressively difficult problems.
+Prepare a short report that describes the performance of BFS, DFS, A*, and DFS with forward checking on at least five progressively difficult problems.
 Start with a simple route, then move to a more difficult route, then add constraints.
 Count the number of states generated, expanded, and discarded as duplicates or not able to lead to a solution.

 Please also provide a script that allows me to easily run your code.